willembressers/CarND-Traffic-Sign-Classifier-Project/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     ├── __init__.py    <- Makes src a Python module
+    │
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    │
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    │
+    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    │   ├── predict_model.py
+    │   └── train_model.py
     │
     └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py

 ## Project goals